sylpheeed/easy-locale/README.md

 # easy-locale

-A simple and easy to use lib to localize your application.
+A simple and easy to use lib for localizing your application.
 Size 1.1 kb.
 Writen on pure JavaScript.

 [Demo](http://sylpheeed.github.io/easy-locale/examples/)